Customizing the installation configuration

 Configure gateways

 Gateways are a special type of component, since multiple ingress and egress gateways can be defined.
 In the IstioOperator API, gateways are defined as a list type.
 The default profile installs one ingress gateway, called istio-ingressgateway.
-You can inspect the default values for this gateway:
+You can inspect the default values for this gateway.
+The built-in gateways can be customized just like any other component.

 A new user gateway can be created by adding a new list entry: